PrabinTam/Cyber-Secuirty-analyst---automation/README.md

 # IT-security-automation

-The goal of me writing all those script was to automate one our daily task in IT security.
+The goal these scripts was to automate one our daily task in IT security.

-Which was to go through the vulnearbilites found by Tenable and then find the owner of the device.
-And I though to run it against Sophos because it has both user of the machine with IP.
+So, what is all these scripts and what does it do: get_sophos_list.py >> The purpose of this scirpt is to go to the Sophos Console and then to get all the devices in a CSV format. get_tenable_vulne_list.py >> The purpose of this script is to get all the vulnerability found on Tenable in a CSV format.